dougeby/IntuneDocs/intune/troubleshoot-app-install.md

 - You can specify environment variables when specifying log files​.
 - Only exact file extensions are allowed, such as:
   *.log, .txt, .dmp, .cab, .zip, .xml, .evtx, .etl*
-- The maxium log file to upload is 60 MB or 25 files, whichever occurs first.
+- The maximum log file to upload is 60 MB or 25 files, whichever occurs first.

 #### Win32 log collection functionality